 The relationship between firm size and financial distress still show inconsistent results, as shown by research by Adielyani & Pangestuti (2023) and Dirman (2020) that this factor has a negative effect, while according to Heniwati & Essen (2020), Sariroh (2021), and M. Putri & Kautsar (2023) there is no effect.
 The effect of operating capacity variables on financial distress also shows different results, such as positive effect (Khasanah, Sukesti and Nurcahyono, 2021), negative effect (Mafiroh and Triyono, 2016; Putri and Aminah, 2019; Cahyani and Iramani, 2022), and no significant effect (Restianti and Agustina, 2018; Heniwati and Essen, 2020; Digdowiseiso and Ningrum, 2022; Hikmawati, 2022).
-Likewise, the variable retained earning to total asset ratio shows the results of a negative effect on financial distress in research conducted by Elbannan (2021).
-However, it was not proven to affect financial distress in the study of Chabachib et al. (2019) and (Restianti and Agustina, 2018).
+Likewise, the variable retained earning to total asset ratio shows the results of a negative effect on financial distress in the study of Chabachib et al. (2019) and (Restianti and Agustina, 2018).
 Therefore, this study will fill the research gap explained by examining the effect of profitability, liquidity, leverage, firm size, operating capacity, and retained earnings to total assets toward financial distress in energy sector companies listed on the Indonesia Stock Exchange in 2018-2022.